HavenInc/janus_old/README.md

 - Document tradeoffs/shortcuts in the interest of time; this exercise should not take more than 2-3 hours for basic functionality.

 ## Bonus Options
-- Convert the Slack model to extend PersistedModel and store all outgoing/incoming messages in a database.
-- Add a login form so that the message form is only accessible from behind authentication.
+- Add a login form so that the message form (in option 2) is only accessible from behind authentication.
 Do not use cookies.
+- Create an npm run script inside package.json that uses supervisor to reload/rerun the code as you edit it.
+- Convert the Slack model to extend PersistedModel and store all outgoing/incoming messages in a database (SQL, NoSQL, ?).
 - What would be an interesting way to present the app to the engineering team?